 What about friends or groups?

 Bring whomever you want in your photos!
 The price remains the same – it’s a flat fee for the amount of time you book.
-If you really want to fully document your UCLA graduation, I’d recommend scheduling a half hour with your closest friends on one day and then another individual half-hour on another.
+If you really want to fully document your UCLA graduation, I’d recommend scheduling a half hour with your closest friends or family on one day and then another individual half-hour on another.
 (Or later that day, so you can switch outfits.)

 Extra information about modeling: